 If you decide a formal complaint is needed, please complete the complaint reporting form with as much detail as possible. (please type or print):

-We accept signed complaint forms and additional documents to support the complaint by email at:
+We accept signed complaint forms, about the conduct of Registered Dental Technologists and Registered Dental Technicians, and additional documents to support the complaint by email at:

 Once the required forms are received, the Complaints Director will look at the information and decide the best course of action to resolve your complaint based on the options outlined in the Health Professions Act.